STAMP Training for Trainers on YEMP

 The 5-day workshop brought together 19 participants from 12 countries to help them develop their own cooperation project.
 The participants came to the seminar with a draft idea of their project and left with an action plan for future cooperation.

 One result of the workshop – which was unexpected – was that the participants started working on project ideas with each other, that were developed during the workshop.
-Just shortly after the workshop, we know of two collaborations that are under way (Armenian/Austrian) and (Czech/Dutch).
+Just shortly after the workshop, we knew of two collaborations that were under way (Armenian/Austrian) and (Czech/Dutch) and acomplished one year after the workshop!

 The response and evaluation of the seminar was very positive.